mtheli/philips_shaver/README.md

 ## Configuration (Pairing)

-**Crucial Step:** This integration requires that the shaver be **paired at the operating system (OS) level** of your Home Assistant host before you can add the integration in Home Assistant.
+This integration requires that the shaver be **paired at the operating system (OS) level** of your Home Assistant host before you can add the integration in Home Assistant.

+### Step 0: Clear Existing Connections (Crucial)

+Before attempting to connect to Home Assistant, ensure the shaver is not connected to your phone.

+1. Open the Bluetooth settings on your phone.
+2. *Unpair / Forget* the Shaver.
+3. If you used the *GroomTribe* app, ensure the device is removed there as well.
+The shaver will refuse a new connection if it is still "bonded" to a mobile app.

 ### Step 1: OS-Level Pairing with `bluetoothctl`